sonic2kk/steamtinkerlaunch/README.md

 At least the default language file (english) needs to be found, else **stl** will exit with an error.
-**stl** searches both in the [Systemwide Configuration](#Systemwide-Configuration) and in the [User Configuration](#User-Configuration) for language files, where those in the latter have a higher priority *(so copying a systemwide file to improve it is possible)*
+**stl** searches both in the [Systemwide Configuration](#Systemwide-Configuration) and in the [User Configuration](#User-Configuration) for language files, where those in the latter have a higher priority *(so copying a system wide file to improve it is possible)*

 Every language found can be selected from the Language Dropdown Menu in the [GUI Options](#GUI-Options).
 *(a change requires a restart to take effect)*.